Questions and Answers on ModWood

 • Heavy scratches may be sanded or wire-brushed out

-• Surface temperature of brushed feels cooler than the smooth
+• Surface temperature of brushed feels cooler than smooth

-• Can more easily take oil based paint or decking stain
+• Can more easily take water based clear sealed or coloured

 • A more solid colour